levante-framework/data-validator/README.md

 ### Usage

 1. Configure your Firebase/Redivis access credentials.
+2. Replace the creds files path in settings.py to your GCP project ones.
-2. Send HTTP request to this API deployed on GCP:
+3. Send HTTP request to this API deployed on GCP:
 ```angular2html
 https://...
 ```